- 8.1. Special Roofing Design and Installation Considerations

 Copper roofing is typically constructed using 16 oz. or 20 oz. cold rolled copper sheets.
-The sheets are usually limited to a width of 2 to 3 feet.
 Sheets can be either preformed or formed in the field into pans.
 Pans up to 10 feet long are considered short pans.
 Roofs using pans longer than 10 feet should be designed to accommodate additional movement at the ends of the pans.
 For additional information, see Roofing Systems–Long Pan.

 The copper pans rest on 4 lb., minimum, rosin-sized smooth building paper.
 The underlayment is typically 30 lb., minimum, saturated roofing felts.
 Other materials may be substituted in specific applications.
 See the specifications and manufacturers' recommendations.

 The surface preparation for copper roofing systems is similar.
 The deck should be thoroughly dry, smooth, and free from projecting screws, nail heads or other imperfections.
 The entire surface should be covered with an approved underlayment secured with copper nails and washers.
 The underlayment, which is often saturated roofing felt, acts as a cushion, as well as providing temporary weather protection for the roof deck.